bbux-dev/datacraft/docs/FIELDSPECS.md

 refer to this as a Field Spec.
 The simplest type of Field Spec is a values spec.
 The main format of a values spec is a list of values to use.
 By default, these values are rotated through incrementally.
 If the number of increments is larger than the number of values in the list, the values start over from the beginning of the list.
-When combining values from two values providers that are lists, they will be combined in incrementing order. i.e:
+When combining values from two values providers that are lists, they will be combined in incrementing order.
+For example, the spec below will produce the values A1, B2, C3 continuously.

 <details open>
   <summary>JSON Spec</summary>